Textile Conservation FAQs

 Each textile tells its own story, and each conservation project requires an individualized approach.
 Costs vary depending on the condition, materials, size, and complexity of treatment needs of each object.
 No two projects require the same approach.

 Following an initial consultation and examination, I provide a treatment recommendation along with a clear discussion of expected time and cost.
 I believe in open communication and will always discuss financial considerations before conservation work begins.
+(See a breakdown of the steps to work together in the next FAQ.)

 Professional textile conservation is an investment in preserving the historical, cultural, and personal significance of your textile for future generations.
 Thoughtful, ethical treatment helps stabilize fragile materials, slow deterioration, and ensures your textile can be safely cared for well into the future.